-This Strawberry Sorbet is naturally sweetened with honey, making it a healthier alternative to ice cream or even regular sorbet.
+This strawberry sorbet recipe is naturally sweetened with honey, making it a healthier alternative to ice cream or even regular sorbet.
 No processed sugar here!
-If you can find fresh picked berries DO IT because that color can’t be beat.
+If you can find fresh picked berries DO IT because that color and flavor can’t be beat.

 Because of the honey the strawberry sorbet is creamy and soft, so don’t plan to let it sit around for a long time before eating.
-It will scoop easily from the container and is best enjoyed immediately.
-The strawberry sorbet recipe should be made as-is, but you can customize the way you enjoy it!
-Here are a few ideas to get you started:
+It will scoop easily from the container straight out of the freezer and is best enjoyed immediately.

-- Serve with a few mint leaves or a bit of chocolate bark
+- Serve with a few mint leaves, basil, or a bit of chocolate bark

 - Swirl into a yogurt bowl

 - Leave unfrozen and spoon over cheesecake or brownies

 - You could experiment with other natural sweeteners (I have not tested this) such as maple syrup or coconut nectar